Vaccines, Abortion & Fetal Tissue

 Should These Vaccines Be Used?
 The Moral & Ethical Considerations

-The ethical quandary created by the tainting of these otherwise beneficial vaccines is obvious and vexing.
-Parents are more than justified in wanting to protect their children from these potentially life-threatening diseases.
-It can be legitimately argued that parents have an obligation to take reasonable steps to protect their children.
+The ethical quandary created by the tainting of these otherwise beneficial vaccines is vexing.
+Parents are justified in wanting to protect their children from potentially life-threatening diseases, and it can be legitimately argued that parents have an obligation to do so.
 Likewise, as a society, we must take into consideration the morality and cost of failing to prevent widespread outbreaks of disease.
-Thus, there is a civic responsibility associated with vaccines and controlling diseases.

-When dealing with difficult ethical issues like vaccines grown on the tissue of aborted children, one of the main questions to answer is how should individuals act in a moral way when they are acting in a world that is filled with immorality?
-For example, should a person watch no television programming on a certain network because some of its programming is immoral?
-It is crucial to remember that the moral nature of any act depends first on the action itself.
-Secondly, the intention of the individual is also a crucial factor.
+When dealing with difficult ethical issues, one of the main questions is how should individuals act in a moral way when they are acting in a world that is filled with immorality?
 The further away the current act (using a vaccine) and intent (protecting a child from a disease) of an individual are from a previous immoral act (aborting a child), the less that individual is restricted by the immorality of the previous act.
-While the act of aborting the child was certainly immoral, all of the steps involved with the development and use of the vaccines thereafter neither cooperated with the abortion, nor intended to promote more such practices, nor intended anything but the preservation of life and health.
+While the act of aborting the child was certainly immoral, all of the steps involved with the development and use of the vaccines thereafter did not cooperate with the abortion.

 © RIGHT TO LIFE OF MICHIGAN, 2340 PORTER ST SW, PO BOX 901, GRAND RAPIDS, MI 49509-0901, (616) 532-2300